suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 [__](#fold)

 ### Sorting as you go
-My first exposure to Javascript was years ago, in the form of 'GAS' -- *Google Apps Script*.
+My first exposure to Javascript was years ago, in the form of GAS -- *Google Apps Script*.
 Wondering whether more complex text processing functions were possible in Google Sheets, I set out to implement a word n-gram counter in Apps Script itself.
 It did not work out.